Next NSW Race

 Race 2 - 1:50PM RACING PHOTOGRAPHY MAIDEN PLATE (1406 METRES)

 3. Caravanserai is an improving Canberra four-year-old who can bounce back from an ordinary effort as a hot favourite second-up returning to firmer footing in what is a very weak lineup.
 Didn’t let down a fortnight ago from behind the speed, but was in the worst part of the track, and much better suited here over further ridden away from the fence.
 2. C’mon Wicksy is lightly raced and ready to break through at his third start.
 Sat closer in heavy ground 13 days ago and stuck on to be beaten under a length when solid enough in the market, and bypassed the Moruya meeting on Sunday to be saved for this.
-5. First Class Baby can improve sharply back on firmer going second-up; while 4.
-Brandywine improving third-up, and locally-trained 9.
-Vestige can add value into trifecta and first fours.
+4. Brandywine improving third-up, and locally-trained 9.
+Vestige can both run into the minor money.

 How to play it: Caravanserai to win